Isobar31/HTML-CSS-and-JavaScript-Animations/README.md

 # myHomeCode
 I am a C# developer.
-Soon I will feel up this page with my codes.
+Soon I will fill up this page with my codes.